Frequently Asked Questions

 A senior psychologist has been registered and practicing for at least five years.

-According to the dictionary, psychiatry is the study and treatment of mental illness, emotional disturbance, and abnormal behaviour.
+More specifically and according to the dictionary, psychiatry is the study and treatment of mental illness, emotional disturbance, and abnormal behaviour.

 A psychiatrist is a medical doctor with special training in psychiatry and mental health who can also prescribe medication.
 Some psychiatrists provide therapy but many do not and tend to focus on diagnosis/evaluation and/or psychiatric medication monitoring.